cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 What made the procurement AI defensible was the specificity of the product insight: how buyers search, what they fear missing, how contracts evolve, the differences between VGS and VPC content types, the edge cases around amendments, the real-world variation in document formats.
 Those nuances came from watching, listening, and learning.
 They made the system genuinely differentiated compared with dropping a model into a generic template.

-AI demos are compelling: everything works, everything looks smart.
-The moment you bring real workflows and real documents, the cracks appear.
+AI demos are compelling because failure cases are filtered out.
+Real workflows and real documents expose the missing cases.
 Users need training as much as the model does.
 Citations and transparency matter more than conversational polish.
 Some tasks need hybrid logic rather than pure AI.
-AI products live or die in the hands of real users, not in engineering demos.
+AI products are evaluated in production usage, not in engineering demos.

 ---